vhumpa/dogtail/README.md

 - tree : Improve center property calculation in Node class Thanks Samuel Thibault and mikigo for the MR and discussion!

+### dogtail 1.0.4

+Dec 4 2024 -  Minor release again containing two updates!
+- sniff: Fixes in About dialog and getting rid of GObject deprecations  MR #43
+- tree: Moving all matches of "push button" to check also "button" - Fixes issue #35

 ## How does it work in brief?

 The core functionality relies on the Screen Cast and Remote Desktop API, enabling us to "connect" to either a specific window or the entire screen to simulate user input actions like key presses, typing, and—most importantly—mouse actions on specific coordinates.
 Ponytail uses the window list from `org.gnome.Shell.Introspect` to identify windows.
 Dogtail then ensures the correct window is connected via the Remote Desktop API, allowing input actions to be accurately executed within it.